 Invisible braces work well for mild to moderate correction and can sometimes be the fastest way to straighten teeth – particularly if you just want to straighten your front teeth.

-And another clear braces brand that many patients have found to be successful is SmileDirectClub.
+Another clear braces brand that many patients have found to be successful is SmileDirectClub.
 SmileDirectClub is similar to Invisalign in that they offer removable, clear aligners.
-However, they tend to be cheaper than Invisalign, and don’t require in-office visits with your dentist.
+However, they are 45–75% cheaper than Invisalign Full, and don’t require in-office visits with your dentist.
 Instead, professional monitoring is conducted online.
 If you want to see if you’re a suitable candidate for teeth straightening with at-home clear aligner braces, take the SmileDirectClub Smile Assessment.

 Also known as ‘hidden braces’, lingual braces are perhaps the least noticeable type of brace because they are fixed to the back of the teeth, next to the tongue.
 This means they are only visible when you open your mouth very wide.
 However, they come at a price; they are the most expensive type of braces available (you can see more detailed costs in the table further down).